wp-plugins/wp-app-studio/readme.txt

 >
 = Documentation and Support =
  [Extensive documentation](https://wpas.emdplugins.com/articles "WP App Studio 4 AUTOBAHN Documentation") with step by step instructions is available on WPAS site.<br>

+= Extensions =
+The following extensions are included(free of charge) in your ProDev apps when you create a connection and choose the desired extension in your app signature.
+* [Incoming Email](https://emdplugins.com/plugins/incoming-email-extension/) extension to pull email content including attachments to your entities.

 **Watch AUTOBAHN Intoduction Video**
 [youtube https://www.youtube.com/watch?v=9K4uBRkFJEU]